top of page

 • Continue to attend pre-professional workshops to learn about various fields.

-• Meet with your college or faculty/department advisor to confirm graduation plan.
+• Meet with your college or faculty/department advisor to confirm your graduation plan.

 • Maintain a strong GPA.